Abbreviations : Report Help

 Equine rhinitis B virus (ERBV) has a buoyant density in CsCl of 1.41–1.45 g cm-3. pH stability is variable; ERBV-1 and ERBV-2 are labile below pH 5.0 while ERBV-3 is stable over a wide pH range (2.2-8.0).
 ERBV is rapidly inactivated by heating at 50°C but divalent cations stabilize against thermal inactivation.

-The deduced polyprotein has a length of 2,583-2,589 amino acid.
+The deduced polyprotein is of 2,583–2,589 amino acid.
 No evidence for alternative sites of initiation of protein synthesis is available as is found in the aphthoviruses.
-The L protein appears to be a proteinase, but has only 23% and 18% aa sequence identity to the L proteins of FMDV and ERAV, respectively.
+The L protein appears to be a proteinase, but has only 23% and 18% aa sequence identity to the L proteins of foot-and-mouth disease virus (FMDV, genus Aphthovirus) and equine rhinitis A virus (ERAV, genus Aphthovirus) respectively.
 2A is a short FMDV-like polypeptide (NPG¯P).

 ERBV consists of three serotypes, ERBV-1, -2 and -3 (Black and Studdert 2006, Black et al., 2005, Huang et al., 2001).